regzo2/BinaryParameterTool/README.md

+# NOTICE
+### **Binary Parameter Tool is no longer maintained or supported.**

+The Binary animation conversion generated using this tool is very outdated and is superceeded by other projects.
+Please consider using these other projects as superior alternatives to Binary Parameter Tool.
+These other tools provide more stable and cleaner Binary parameter conversions for VRCFaceTracking.

+* [Razgriz's VRCFTGenerator](https://github.com/rrazgriz/VRCFTGenerator) (All-in-One VRCFT animation tool)
+* OSCmooth [Binary Parameters](https://github.com/Adjerry91/OSCmooth/releases/tag/V1.1.1-BETA) fork (Directly generates smoothed out Binary parameters).

+### To further drive this point, I am taking down all releases of this tool.
+The source will still be available but seriously consider these other projects for Binary parameter implementations.

+### Thank you for your support so far!
+This was one of my very first forrays into Unity tool development.
+I've learned a lot by making this tool.
+There is definitely a lot I can definitely improve upon, but I am happy with where this tool has lead me from a learning perspective.
+I hope to make more awesome stuff in the future!

+***

+# **The rest of the README is for archival purposes.**
+Information below is no longer applicable or accurate.
+Please consider the linked above projects instead.

+***

 # Binary Parameter Tool
 ### Simple Unity Editor tool that helps create Animation Layers that a Binary Parameter can interface with for the VRCFaceTracking Melonloader mod.